rmoff/rmoff-blog/content/post/writing_for_devs.md

 What this looks like in practice is something along these lines:

+1. **An intro**

-1. An intro—What is this thing, and why should you give af?
-Perhaps why am I interested in it or why would you want to read my take on it?
+    What is this thing, and why should the reader ~~give af~~ be interested?

+    This could be a brief explanation of why I am interested in it, or why you would want to read my take on it.
 The key thing is you’re relating to your audience here.
-Not everyone wants to read everything you write, and that’s ok.  \
+Not everyone wants to read everything you write, and that’s ok.

     Let people self-select out (or in, hopefully) at this stage, but make it nice and easy.
-If you’re writing about data engineering, make it clear to the appdev crowd that they should move on as there’s nothing to see here (or stick around and learn something new, but as a visitor, not the target audience).
+For example, if you’re writing about data engineering, make it clear to the appdev crowd that they should move on as there’s nothing to see here (or stick around and learn something new, but as a visitor, not the target audience).

-2. The article itself
+2. **The article itself**
+3. **A recap**

+    Make sure you don’t just finish your article with a figurative mic drop—tie up it nicely with a bow (a 🙇🏻 or a 🎀, either works).

-3. A recap—and this is where marketing would like to introduce you to the acronym CTA (Call To Action) and as an author you can decide how or if to weave that into your narrative.  \
+    This is where marketing would like to introduce you to the acronym CTA (Call To Action) 😉.
+As an author you can decide how or if to weave that into your narrative.

-Either way, you’re going to summarise what you just did and give people something to _do_ with it next.  \
+    Either way, you’re going to summarise what you just did and give people something to _do_ with it next.
 Are there code samples they can go and run or inspect?
 A new service to sign up for?
 A video to watch?
 Or just a general life reflection upon which to ponder.
-But don’t just finish your article with a figurative mic drop - tie up nicely with a bow (a 🙇🏻 or a 🎀, either works).

 ## ✍🏻 The Physical Act of Writing: JFDI ;-)

-At the risk of repeating the owl meme I would give the following advice: just start writing!

 ![](/images/2023/07/07.png)

+At the risk of repeating the [owl meme](https://knowyourmeme.com/memes/how-to-draw-an-owl) I would give the following advice: just start writing!

 I don’t mean just go write an article.
 I mean start writing **something**, **_anything._**